ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `second` |
 | `Segment By` | `Service instance, Service instance name, IBM {{site.data.keyword.messagehub}} Kafka topic` |
-{: caption="Table 22.
-Mirroring latency metric metadata" caption-side="bottom"}
+{: caption="Mirroring latency metric metadata" caption-side="bottom"}

 This is useful to determine how far behind a topic on the target cluster is.